NickLegacy/School_District_Analysis/README.md

 * 97% of students from Charter schools passed reading
 * The overall passing percentage of students largely favors Charter schools over District schools.

 ## Summary
 Thomas High School scored well among 9th graders.
 Removing these scores caused Thomas High School to be removed from the top 5 among 9th graders.
+Overall scores among all charter schools also dropped in both math and reading.
+The overall percentage in students that passed, also hard a large drop.